Are you wondering what is an application programming interface(API)? If you do, then you have come to the right place.

 - Better security and governance

-- Can be used throughout the development process
+- It can be used throughout the development process

 So, what do you think about APIs?
 Comment below and let us know.